Welcome to Step Up AT!

 What is Assistive Technology (AT)?
 AT is any tool or adaptation to help a child do something he or she could not do without.
 AT can be anything physical (ex: popsicle sticks taped in a book to turn the pages, switches, buttons) or electronic (such as an iPad, AAC app, or e-book) that helps a child engage in learning.
 You may already be using assistive technology without even realizing it.

-What is AT, and Why is it Important?
-Assistive Technology practices increase early learning outcomes, which is a critical component to kindergarten readiness (Erickson, 2017; Lohmann et al., 2019; McLeskey et al., 2017).
-Unfortunately, teachers in early childhood education (ECE) settings are not properly trained to implement AT (Parette et al., 2010).
-Step Up AT is here to help bridge the gap for teachers, educators, parents, and children with disabilities to help children reach early literacy milestones.
+Why is it Important?
+Assistive Technology practices improve early learning outcomes, a critical component of kindergarten readiness (Erickson, 2017; Lohmann et al., 2019; McLeskey et al., 2017).
+Unfortunately, many teachers in early childhood education (ECE) settings haven’t been trained to implement AT effectively (Parette et al., 2010).
+Step Up AT bridges that gap for educators, families, and children with disabilities to support early literacy milestones.

 Learn more about Step Up AT when you listen to our Podcast!